SQL: Revision

 SELECT sponsors.snum, name

-FROM sponsors, donations
+FROM sponsors JOIN donations

-WHERE sponsors.snum = donations.snum
+ON sponsors.snum = donations.snum

 SELECT sponsors.snum, sponsors.name, birds.bnum, birds.name

-WHERE sponsors.snum = donations.snum
+ON sponsors.snum = donations.snum

 AND donations.bnum = birds.bnum;